Cover image for blog post on hiking the Narrows

 • Start early – whatever early means to you, set off even earlier than that

-• Shuttle Service – book in advance to guarantee yourself arrival at the trailhead
+• Shuttle Service – book in advance to guarantee your arrival at the trailhead

-• Time: Plan for this to be your main, if not only experience for the day.
+• Time: Plan for this to be your main experience for the day.
 We recommend a minimum of 6 hours.

 • Hiking clothes (wicking shirts, hiking pants)